fbpx

 The Best Solar Pool Covers in 2024

-A solar cover can raise and hold the water temperature of your inground, above ground, or Intex pool.
-It’ll also reduce your energy costs, minimize water loss, increase heat retention, and in some cases, even decrease chemical needs.
+A solar cover can raise and hold the water temperature of your pool by 10 to 15 degrees Fahrenheit.
+It’ll also reduce your energy costs, water evaporation, and chemical needs.

-For a classic solar cover that’ll not only heat your pool but will also help reduce water and chemical evaporation at night, we like this lightweight clear solar cover.
-Perfect for both inground and above ground swimming pools.
+For a classic solar cover, we like this lightweight clear cover.
+It’s perfect for both inground and above ground pools.

 Our Pick